rust-lang/blog.rust-lang.org/posts/inside-rust/2019-10-28-rustc-learning-working-group-introduction.md

 “Compiler lecture series”, which are a list of Youtube video lectures given earlier by the more knowledgeable members of the compiler team.
-There is also the task of improving the documentation structure of [rustc-guide].
-At first, each member used to pick a video lecture by themselves and contribute via a Github pull request to the [rustc-guide Github repository].
+There is also the task of improving the documentation structure of [rustc-dev-guide].
+At first, each member used to pick a video lecture by themselves and contribute via a Github pull request to the [rustc-dev-guide Github repository].
 This proved to be a bit difficult for the following reasons —

 1. Not all members would get to watch and work on the lectures of